-The Ohio Public Library Information Network (OPLIN), provides broadband Internet connections and related information services to Ohio public libraries including the Explore Ohio website and contributions to the Ohio Web Library.
+The Ohio Public Library Information Network (OPLIN), provides broadband Internet connections and related information services to Ohio public libraries including contributions to the Ohio Web Library.
 Their primary mission is to ensure that all Ohio residents have fast, free public Internet access through the 251 independent local public library systems in Ohio, as well as the use of high-quality research databases.

 - ALAO – Academic Library Association of Ohio

 A membership organization for private and public colleges and universities including higher-education libraries like medical and law school libraries.

 - ASIST – Central Ohio Chapter, American Society of Information Science and Technology

 An organization for ASIS&T members located within the area to participate in the programs and purposes of ASIS&T.